-- Delineation of pondscaping zones within both the pond and buffer - Selection of corresponding plant species - The planting plan - The sequence for preparing the wetland benches (including soil amendments, if needed) - Sources of native plant material - The landscaping plan should provide elements that promote diverse wildlife and waterfowl use within the stormwater wetland and buffers.
-However, to the extent possible, the aquatic and safety benches should be planted with dense shoreline vegetation to help establish a safety barrier, as well as discourage resident geese. - Woody vegetation may not be planted or allowed to grow within 15 feet of the toe of the embankment nor within 25 feet from the principal spillway structure. - A vegetated buffer of native plants that requires minimal maintenance should be provided that extends at least 25 feet outward from the maximum water surface elevation of the wet pond.
+- Delineation of pondscaping zones within both the pond and buffer - Selection of corresponding plant species - The planting plan - The sequence for preparing the wetland benches (including soil amendments, if needed)

+- Sources of native plant material - The landscaping plan should provide elements that promote diverse wildlife and waterfowl use within the stormwater wetland and buffers. - Woody vegetation may not be planted or allowed to grow within 15 feet of the toe of the embankment nor within 25 feet from the principal spillway structure. - A vegetated buffer should be provided that extends at least 25 feet outward from the maximum water surface elevation of the wet pond.
 Permanent structures (e.g., buildings) should not be constructed within the buffer area.
 Existing trees should be preserved in the buffer area during construction. - The soils in the stormwater buffer area are often severely compacted during the construction process, to ensure stability.
 The density of these compacted soils can be so great that it effectively prevents root penetration and, therefore, may lead to premature mortality or loss of vigor.
 As a rule of thumb, planting holes should be three times deeper and wider than the diameter of the root ball for ball-and-burlap stock, and five times deeper and wider for container-grown stock. - Avoid species that require full shade, or are prone to wind damage.
 Extra mulching around the base of trees and shrubs is strongly recommended as a means of conserving moisture and suppressing weeds.